 While individually these measures may only contribute a fraction of a percent of improvement, Ford says the overall effect can equate to measurable improvements.

 The Taurus can be fitted with a brake-based torque vectoring system.
 This technology is intended to replicate the effects of a true limited-slip differential without the added components thanks to computer-aided selective braking applied to inside wheels while navigating turns.

 The Taurus can be had in SE, SEL and Limited trim levels.

-The SE is fitted with A/C, power windows and locks, a six-speaker AM/FM/CD stereo with an AUX input, automatic headlights, cruise control, LED taillights, keyless entry, power-adjustable front seats and 17-inch alloy wheels.
+The SE is fitted with A/C, power windows and locks, a six-speaker AM/FM/CD stereo with an AUX input, Bluetooth-based SYNC connectivity, a rear-view camera, automatic headlights, cruise control, LED taillights, keyless entry, power-adjustable front seats and 17-inch alloy wheels.

-The SEL adds dual-zone automatic climate control, upgraded cloth upholstery, a leather-wrapped steering wheel, SYNC Bluetooth connectivity, a proximity key, remote start, heated mirrors and 18-inch alloy wheels.
+The SEL adds dual-zone automatic climate control, upgraded cloth upholstery, rear parking sensors, a leather-wrapped steering wheel, a proximity key, remote start, heated mirrors and 18-inch alloy wheels.

-The Limited includes features in the SEL's optional packages plus leather upholstery, heated front seats with memory functionality, imitation wood trim.
-A new addition to the Limited for the latest model year is a lane keeping system that warns the driver if the Taurus begins to wander into an adjacent lane.
+The Limited includes features in the SEL's optional packages plus leather upholstery, heated front seats with memory functionality, imitation wood trim and power-adjustable pedals.
+The Limited also boasts a lane keeping system that warns the driver if the Taurus begins to wander into an adjacent lane.

 Every Taurus model comes standard with dual front and side airbags along with dual front and rear head airbags.
 Other safety features include traction and stability control systems and electronic brakeforce distribution.